 Other medicines may interfere with the action of levothyroxine - for example, carbamazepine, iron tablets, phenytoin, and rifampicin.
 If you start any of these medicines, or change the dose, you may need to alter the dose of the levothyroxine.
 Your doctor will advise.
 Also, if you take warfarin, the dose may need to be altered if you have a change in your dose of levothyroxine.

-If you have hypothyroidism, you are entitled to free prescriptions.
+In the UK, if you have hypothyroidism, you are entitled to free prescriptions.
 This is for all your medicines, whether related to the hypothyroidism or not.
 Ask at your GP surgery for a form to fill in (form FP92A) to claim this benefit.

 - Having an underactive thyroid gland (hypothyroidism) is common.